Iasa-Global/btabok/pages/competency_model/dcd.md

     -   Stress testing indicates how a system performs under extreme load and when stretched.
     -   Endurance testing show how a system performs under load for long periods.

 Scalability refers to the ease with which a system can be modified to handle changing load.
 With traditional data centers a great deal of upfront capacity planning and sizing is required.
-Cloud datacenters help to decouple some of the sizing issues.[[2]](https://btabok.iasaglobal.org/btabok_3/data-center-design/#_ftn2)
+Cloud datacenters help to decouple some of the sizing issues.

 Similar to availability performance architecture references need to be evaluated.
 With cloud computing performance may not be as much an issue as the ability to deal with resource assignments and the proper granularity to add on resources or withdraw resources to cost effectively manages end user performance.
 However bottlenecks could exist anywhere in the architecture and need to be addressed.
 Performance and scalability are deep subjects on their own.